 Frequently Asked Questions

-Throw the dropped piece away.
-Unfortunately a clay bar is meant to stick to and soak up contaminants, so falling onto the ground is a death sentence for clay.
-Any dirt, dust, or grime from the ground will stick to the clay and end up scuffing the surfaces being treated.
+Unfortunately, a clay bar is designed to stick to and soak up contaminants, so if you drop your clay bar, you should throw it away.
+Otherwise, any dirt, dust, or grime from the ground will stick to the clay and end up scuffing the surfaces you are treating.

-Yes, but most of the options out there are made artificially.
-Organic clay bars are a boutique and high end car product that the normal consumer wouldn’t be able to justify the cost of considering the results would be the same.
+Yes, but most of the options are made artificially.
+Organic clay bars are a boutique and high-end car product so expect to pay a premium price tag if you want that option.
 Most commercial clay bars are not made from real clay.

 Check the specifications of the clay bar you are using.
-Some will work with pain water and some can work with a mixture of soap and water.
-Some clay bar formulations will break down when exposed to soap and this will hinder performance and lead to subpar results.
+Some will work with water and some can work with a mixture of soap and water.
+Some clay bars will break down when exposed to soap and this will hinder performance and lead to subpar results.